Version for the visually impaired

 Items that can be used as an attack weapon (axe, saw, ice ax, crossbow, air gun, speargun, etc.) are transported in the cargo compartment only.

-Liquids in containers of more than 100 ml in volumeare not accepted for transportation even if the container is only partially filled, with the exception of: medicines, special dietary products, baby food, including breast milk, in the amount necessary for the duration of the flight; medications containing narcotic drugs, psychotropic substances and their precursors, in the presence of documents provided for by international treaties of the Russian Federation, including the enactments constituting the law of the Eurasian Economic Union, and (or) the legislation of the Russian Federation, confirming the prescription of these medications to the passenger with an indication of their names and quantities, in the quantity required for the duration of the flight; biological materials if the passenger has documents provided for by international treaties of the Russian Federation, including the enactments constituting the law of the Eurasian Economic Union, and (or) the legislation of the Russian Federation establishing the Procedure for the Transportation of Biological Materials.
+Liquids in containers of more than 100 ml in volume are not accepted for transportation even if the container is only partially filled, with the exception of: medicines, special dietary products, baby food, including breast milk, in the amount necessary for the duration of the flight; medications containing narcotic drugs, psychotropic substances and their precursors, in the presence of documents provided for by international treaties of the Russian Federation, including the enactments constituting the law of the Eurasian Economic Union, and (or) the legislation of the Russian Federation, confirming the prescription of these medications to the passenger with an indication of their names and quantities, in the quantity required for the duration of the flight; biological materials if the passenger has documents provided for by international treaties of the Russian Federation, including the enactments constituting the law of the Eurasian Economic Union, and (or) the legislation of the Russian Federation establishing the Procedure for the Transportation of Biological Materials.

 Liquids purchased from duty-free shops at the airport or on board the aircraft shall be packaged in a tightly closed (sealed) plastic bag ensuring identification of access to the bag contents during the flight, which has an authentic confirmation that the purchase has been made at airport duty-free shops or on board the aircraft on the day (s) of travel.

-The administration of the airport, airline or operator has the right to decide to introduce additional measures to ensure aviation safety on flights with increased risk, and as a result prohibit the transportation of the following items in the aircraft cabin: corkscrews; hypodermic needles (unless medical justification is provided); knitting needles; scissors with a blade length of less than 60 mm; folding (without lock) travel and pocket knives with a blade length of less than 60 mm; mercury tonometers; mercury barometers or manometers.
+corkscrews; hypodermic needles (unless a medical justification is provided); knitting needles; scissors with a blade length of less than 60 mm; folding (without a lock) travel penknives with a blade length of less than 60 mm; mercury tonometers; mercury barometers or manometers.

-things and objects that require special precautions when handling them: film, photographic, television, radio equipment, electronic devices, musical instruments, glassware, porcelain, ceramics, human organs and tissues, blood and its components, samples of human biological materials intended for therapeutic and diagnostic purposes, including for blood transfusion or transplantation (hereinafter referred to as biological materials).
+In the passenger cabin of an aircraft it is allowed to transport things and objects that require special precautions when handling them: film, photographic, television, radio equipment, electronic devices, musical instruments, glassware, porcelain, ceramics, human organs and tissues, blood and its components, samples of human biological materials intended for therapeutic and diagnostic purposes, including for blood transfusion or transplantation (hereinafter referred to as biological materials).

 Check of biological materials is carried out without opening the packaging, visually with check of documents provided for by international treaties of the Russian Federation, including the enactments constituting the law of the Eurasian Economic Union, and (or) legislation of the Russian Federation establishing the procedure for transporting biological materials, and in the presence of suspicions indicating for the presence of items in them that are prohibited for transportation — without opening the packaging by manual (contact) method.